pruthvis/analogi-c/README.md

-open README.txt to get the properly formatted text.
+open README.txt to view the properly formatted text.

 AnaLogi-c 0.1